msp1974/visonic_proxy/README.md

 NOTE: Again, depending on your equipment, you may need to disconnect your alarm ethernet cable for 30s and reconnect it in order for it to connect to the addon the first time.

 You can see in the addon logs if the alarm has connected.

+## Issues

+Please log issues on the github repository, providing useful logging where possible, along with what Visonic panel you have, firmware version of panel and powerlink module and a clear description of the issue.